Allan-Ofula/Smart-Credit-Risk-Scoring-ML/README.md

 ## Business and Data Understanding

+### Business Problem
+A digital micro-lender in Kenya is experiencing rising loan default rates, threatening its cash flow, profitability, and investor confidence.
+The micro-lender current credit scoring system is manual and based on basic rules—such as age, job type, and credit limits, lacking the precision to identify potential defaulters early.
+Without a predictive, data-driven system that leverages behavioral, transactional, and historical repayment data, the lender remains reactive, increasing risk exposure and reducing efficiency in customer targeting.
+We are tasked to build a machine learning model to accurately predict if a client will default on their next month's credit payment to help the lender make smarter, fairer, and more sustainable lending decisions—supporting financial inclusion while minimizing risk.

 ### Stakeholders
 Our primary stakeholders include:
 - **Risk Managers** and **Credit Officers** who want a more accurate credit scoring tool.